Kernel-estimated Nonparametric Overlap-Based Syncytial Clustering: Performance Evaluations

 \subsubsection{Handwritten Pen-digits}

 The Handwritten Pen-digits dataset~\citep{alimoglu96,alimogluandalpaydin96} available at the

-UCIMLR is a larger dataset that measured 16 attributes from 250 handwritten samples of 30 writers.
+UCIMLR is a larger dataset that has 16 attributes from 250 handwritten samples of 30 writers.
 (There are $n=10992$ records because eight samples are unavailable.)
-We use $m=18$ KPCs in our analysis \citep[used first 7 PCs and got $\mR=0.64$ and $\hat C=24$]{petersonetal17}.
-KNOB-SynC found $\hat C=15$ groups and was the best performer ($\mR=0.723$).
-It found the digits 0, 4, 6 and 7 fairly well but identifying 1, 5 and 9 was a bit more challenging~(Table \ref{tab:knob.sync.pendigits}).
-It also identified multiple types of 8.
-MGHD found the correct number and was the next-best performer $({\cal R} = 0.67)$.
-The other methods performed moderately to substantially worse with MSAL unable to find clustering solutions.
+We use $m=18$ KPCs in our analysis \citep[used the first 7 PCs and got $\mR=0.64$ and $\hat C=24$]{petersonetal17}.
+KNOB-SynC finds $\hat C=15$ groups and is the best performer ($\mR=0.723$).
+It separates the digits 0, 2, 3, 4, 6 and, to a lesser extent, 7 fairly well but identifying 1, 5 and 9 is a bit more challenging~(Table \ref{tab:knob.sync.pendigits}).
+It also identifies multiple types of 8.
+MGHD finds the correct number and is the next-best performer $({\cal R} = 0.67)$.
+The other methods perform moderately to substantially worse with MSAL unable to find a clustering solution.